In shadow of Texas gas drilling sites, health fears escalate

 The affected areas go beyond day care centers and schools close to drilling sites.
 They include communities near related infrastructure — compressor stations, for example, which push gas through pipelines and emit toxic fumes, and export facilities, where gas is cooled before being shipped overseas.

-On Tuesday night, the City Council in this city situated between Dallas and Fort Worth is scheduled to vote on Total’s latest drilling request.
+On Tuesday, the City Council in this city situated between Dallas and Fort Worth voted to advance Total’s latest drilling plan, setting it up for an expected final approval in a matter of weeks.

 Last year, the council denied Total’s request.
 The rejection came at a time when Black Lives Matter protests after George Floyd’s murder by police had led many American communities to take a deeper look at racial disparities.
-But with time having passed and with some turnover on the City Council, many residents worry that this time Total will succeed.
+But with time having passed and turnover on the City Council, and the pressure of a state law that strips power from local governments, Total gained the support it needed for its drilling plan with a 5-4 vote.

 “I’m trying to protect my little one,” said Guerda Philemond, whose 2-year-old, Olivia Grace Charles, attends the day care.
 “There’s a lot of land, empty space they can drill.
 It doesn’t have to be in the back yard of a day care.”